Orthodox priest shot at church in France; attacker at large

-LYON, France (AP) — French police say a Greek Orthodox priest was shot Saturday while he was closing his church in the city of Lyon, and authorities are hunting for the assailant.
+LYON, France (AP) — A Greek Orthodox priest was shot Saturday while he was closing his church in the French city of Lyon, and authorities locked down part of the city to hunt for the assailant, police said.

 The priest, a Greek citizen, is in a local hospital with life-threatening injuries after being hit in the abdomen, a police official told The Associated Press.
 The attacker was alone and fired from a hunting rifle, said the official, who was not authorized to be publicly named.

-Police locked down the neighborhood around the church and warned the public on Twitter to stay away.
-As night fell on Lyon, police tape and emergency vehicles could be seen on images shown on French television.
+Police cordoned off the largely residential neighborhood around the church and warned the public on social networks to stay away.
+As night fell on Lyon, an Associated Press reporter saw police tape and emergency vehicles throughout the neighborhood.
+National police tweeted that “a serious public security incident” was under way.

-The reason for the attack was unclear.
-It happened two days after an Islamic extremist knife attack at a Catholic church in the French city of Nice that killed three people and amid tensions over a French newspaper’s publication of caricatures mocking the Muslim Prophet Muhammad.
+The reason for the shooting was unclear.
+It happened two days after an Islamic extremist knife attack at a Catholic church in the French city of Nice that killed three people, and amid ongoing tensions over a French newspaper’s publication of caricatures mocking the Muslim Prophet Muhammad.

 French anti-terrorist authorities were not investigating Saturday’s shooting, although the interior minister activated a special emergency team to follow the case while the gunman was still at large.